open-contracting/european-union-support/2019_regulation.md

     ./manage.py merge

-Combine guidance for the 2015 regulation:
+Concatenate guidance for the 2015 regulation:

     ./manage.py concatenate

+At this point, we have:

+- `3-bt-xpath-indices-mapping.csv`: Maps eForms XPaths to form indices (combining `1-xpath-bt-mapping.csv` and `2-bt-indices-mapping.csv`).
+- `4-bt-bg-hierarchy.csv`: Lists each Business Term's and Business Group's ancestors.
-At this point, we have a `3-bt-xpath-indices-mapping.csv` file, which maps eForms XPaths to form indices, and a `concatenated.csv` file, which maps form indices to guidance for the 2015 regulation.
+- `concatenated.csv`: Maps form indices to guidance for the 2015 regulation (merging `standard-form-element-identifiers.csv`, which is manually edited).

+To update the progress of the mapping, run:

+    ./manage.py statistics